bazelbuild/bazel-blog/_posts/2019-02-05-configurable-builds-part-1.md

     }))
 ```

-If you use `--cpu` and `crosstool_top` to define what `:android` means, what
+If you use `--cpu` and `crosstool_top` to define what `":android"` means, what
 happens when an app supports a new Android phone with a different CPU?
-`:android` won't trigger because `--cpu` no longer matches, the app won't get
+`":android"` won't trigger because `--cpu` no longer matches, the app won't get
-required Android support libraries, and it will crash.
+required Android support libraries, and it will break.

 ### A Better Way